Six Dogs Blue, the most royal of gins is unusual in many ways. We have compiled this FAQ to help with the oft asked questions relating to Blue.

 What is the overall taste sensation of Six Dogs Blue?
 Blue is the most royal of Gins.
-It embodies the freshness of a classic dry but offers two infusions previously unknown in the world of Gin: the Blue Pea which provides an earthy ‘cut-grass’ layer; and Rose Pelargonium, which gives the Gin its refreshing lightness.
+It embodies the freshness of a classic dry but offers two infusions whose combination is previously unknown in the world of Gin: the Blue Pea which provides an earthy ‘cut-grass’ layer; and Rose Pelargonium, which gives the Gin its refreshing lightness and Rose characteristics.

 What else is unique to Six Dogs Blue?
 Six Dogs Blue Gin represents the epitome of small batch craft Gin production.
-The infusion process keeps our batch size at around 66 bottles per batch.
+The infusion process begins in our vacuum still which keeps our batch size very small.
 Oh, and within the realm of Ayurvedic and natural medicine, the Blue Pea flower (apart from being an aphrodisiac) is claimed to:

 - Detoxify the body (contains the antioxidant anthocyanin also found in blueberries and purple grapes)